HabitRPG/habitica/test/selenium/README.md

 - Create an account on the local instance.
 Put the credentials in `config.json`, following the `config.json.example` format.

+- Make sure the popup for the welcome back dailies has been closed.

 - Purchase a sword and leather armor.
 Equip the sword but not the leather armor.

+- Use the violet background for the account profile.

 - Create your own party for the test account.